Approximation Algorithms for Computing Maximin Share Allocations: Two Special Cases

 Before stating the proof of Lemma \ref{lem:7/8}, we should mention how it is possible to go beyond the previously known $\frac{3}{4}$-approximation.
-As previously noted, $\rho_n$ is the best guarantee we can get, based only on the fact that the complement of the set left to be shared is not too large.
-Here, at some point, we have to argue about how a maximin partition would redistribute the items in the aforementioned complement.
-That is, the $\frac{7}{8}$ ratio is guaranteed not just by the excess value, but by using the way that an optimal partition would divide specific subsets of items.
+As noted above, $\rho_n$ is by definition the best guarantee we can get, based only on the fact that the complement of the set left to be shared is not too large.
+As a result, the $\frac{7}{8}$ ratio cannot be guaranteed just by the excess value.
+Instead, in addition to making sure that the remaining items are valuable enough for the remaining agents, we further argue about how a maximin partition would distribute those items.

+There is an alternative interpretation of Algorithm \ref{fig:alg-n=3} in terms of Algorithm \ref{fig:alg-pw}.
+Whenever only a single agent (i.e., agent 1) is going to become satisfied in the first recursive call, we try all possible maximum matchings of the graph $G$ for the calculation of $X^+$.
+Then we proceed with the ``best'' such matching.
+Here, for $n=3$, this means we only have to consider two possibilities for the set agent 1 is going to get matched to; it is either $A_2$ or $A_3$ (subject to the assumptions in Algorithm \ref{fig:alg-n=3}).